 Shopping and dining out are the best here.
 Bakeries, fruit and veg stalls, craft beers, and coffee houses are abundant.

 If you want the best coffee in Costa Rica or love to enjoy the mastery of some exclusive chocolatiers, San José is where you need to be.

-Then, of course, there’s Avenida Central – 11 blocks of a pedestrian-only walkway packed with department stores, pharmacies, clothing stores, more shoe stores than you can count, book stores, jewellery stores, electronics stores, – anything you can only want.
+Then, of course, there’s Avenida Central – 11 blocks of a pedestrian-only walkway packed with department stores, pharmacies, clothing stores, more shoe stores than you can count, book stores, jewelry stores, electronics stores – anything you can only want.

 However, living in a packed city is not everyone’s cup of tea.
 Many expats prefer the suburbs and little towns just outside San José.

 Escazu has become a popular Americanized area.
 It is just 10 minutes outside of San Jose, with a growing expat population.

 Escazu is recognized as more of an affluent suburb with high-end shopping malls like Muliplaza, restaurants, country clubs, and culinary restaurants.

 There is great private healthcare at CIMA hospital, and it is a safe area where you can enjoy many of the pleasures that you would find back at home.